mikesmallhelp/wacat/README.md

 ![](doc/test-application-picture-3.png)

-First the wacat application opens Chromium browser and goes to the root URL, which was given for the command:
+First the wacat application opens the Chromium browser and goes to the root URL, which was given for the command:

 ![](doc/chromium-opened.png)

 The root page doesn't contain any input fields, dropdown menus or buttons. wacat simple collects links of the two sub pages and goes to them.
 In the sub pages wacat fills the form inputs and selects from the dropdown menus.
 Finally it pushes the buttons in the each sub page.
-Here is the command output, which you can copy, paste and run:
+Here is the command, which you can copy, paste and run.
+Same way you can run all other examples and use my test applications.

 ```
 wacat test https://mikesmallhelp-test-application.vercel.app/